 Refer to the Carleton University graduate calendar for more information concerning general admission procedures.

-June 23rd is the day Registration for graduate students begins
+June 23 – Registration for graduate students begins

-The actual time of day will depend on the last two digits of your student number.
+You will be assigned a time of day when registration will open, depending on the last two digits of your student number.
 You may register anytime thereafter.
-The registration schedule for graduate students is online at http://www.carleton.ca/registrar/registration/time-tickets.
+The registration time ticket schedule for graduate students can be found online.

-August 25th is the last day to complete your registration, including fee payment, without incurring a late registration fee, however you have until September 20th to change courses without penalty.
-In the first week of classes, you may wish to informally attend or investigate other courses that you may consider taking in lieu of the optional ones in which you have registered.
+After this date, late registration fees may apply, however you have until September 20 to change courses without penalty.
+During the first week of classes, you may informally attend or investigate other courses that you may consider taking in lieu of the optional ones in which you have registered.